A Guide for Landlords on Navigating Rent Hikes in Arizona

 Share

 Landlords in Arizona have flexibility in making rent adjustments without limitations.
+For a month-to-month lease, you can increase the rent as much and as often as you like, provided you give your tenant proper notice (fixed-term leases require you to wait until the term expires before implementing a rate hike).
 Still, raising the rent is a significant decision that takes careful consideration.

 In this guide, we’ll explore steps in making rent adjustments with insights on ensuring a fair process that maintains a positive relationship with your tenant.